 For the most affordable 36 Arizona holes created by the Nicklaus Design Group and architect Bill O'Leary, head to Bear Creek Golf Complex.
-The complex offers the Bear Course, an 18 hole, par 71 championship (long) course that measures more than 6,800 yards from the championship tees.
-Nicklaus Design took great care in the creation of the par 59 short Cub Course to give it the same feel as the long course.
+The complex offers the Bear Course, an 18-hole, par-71 championship course that measures more than 6,800 yards from the back tees.
+Nicklaus Design took great care in the creation of the par-59 short Cub Course to give it the same feel as the longer course.

 Enjoy the onsite golf shop as well as Bear's Den Bar and Grill, where you can dine on sandwiches, salads, bagels, and more, all with a view of the golf course.

 AddressTumbleweed Park, Chandler, AZ 85286, USA

 The City of Chandler has a colorful and long-standing tradition of ostrich ranching, celebrated at the Ostrich Festival since 1989.
 This community family event features live ostrich races and ostrich-themed activities, national and regional entertainment, a morning parade, and a carnival with rides.
 You'll also find food, interactive children's activities like a petting zoo and pony rides, and much more.

 The Ostrich Festival is held every March.
 In 2020, the festival will be in Tumbleweed Park (dates to be announced).